Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 **6b.** Otherwise, you can add the PR to the [merge queue](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue) (or merge group), which helps increase velocity by automating pull request merges into a busy branch and ensuring the branch is never broken by incompatible changes (see [13.
 Experiments With GitHub Actions Merge Group](13-experiments-with-gitHub-actions-merge-group) for more experiments on why you might want to use this feature).
 This will trigger another CI workflow execution to validate the code changes from the *feature* branch integrated with the *main* branch.
 You might need to revisit step **3**.

-**7.** Merging the PR might trigger an Update dependency cache workflow, which writes the dependency cache to the GitHub Actions Cache storage for the *main* branch.
+**7.** Merging the PR might trigger an Update dependency cache workflow, which writes the dependency cache to the GitHub Actions Cache storage for the *main* branch (see [11.
+Your First CI Workflow Executions](11-your-first-ci-workflow-executions) for more experiments on how caching reduces your pipeline execution time).

 #### Release Process